Select tables, cells, rows and columns in Pages on iPad

 Select a range of adjacent cells: Tap the table, tap a cell once, then drag a blue dot across the range of adjacent cells.

 If you can’t see the blue dots, tap to close the keyboard, then try again to select the range.

 Accessibility Tip: To make a rectangular selection of multiple cells using VoiceOver, select any cell handle.
 Double-tap and hold, then drag up, down, left or right to change the selection.
 VoiceOver speaks the cell selection when you stop dragging the handle.

-Select non-adjacent cells: Tap a cell, tap Select Cells, then tap more cells in the table or drag a blue dot across the cells you want to select.
+Select non-adjacent cells: Tap a cell, tap it again, tap Select Cells, then tap more cells in the table or drag a blue dot across the cells you want to select.
 When you finish selecting, tap Done.

-Select all cells in the table: Tap a cell, tap Select Cells, then tap Select All.
+Select all cells in the table: Tap a cell, tap it again, tap Select Cells, then tap Select All.
 When you finish selecting, tap Done.